yihyap/sagemaker-workshop/03-deep-learning-framework/README.md

 # Deep Learning Framework

-This lab demonstrate how SageMaker can support commnonly use deep learning framework.
-PyTorch is used as examples.

-- Estimated duration: 60mins

-## Key Concepts
+This notebook shows how you can:

-- Using SageMaker Deep Learning Framework to deploy model
+- Us SageMaker Deep Learning Framework to deploy Pytorch model
-- Bring your own training script
+- Bring your own training script and deploy on SageMaker infrastruture